 Yesterday afternoon I walked in Rockefeller State Park.
 Blue sky.
 Soft breeze.
 Birds singing.
 Sun shining.
 It felt like the first official day of Spring … but my thoughts were not cooperating: they were spinning self-defeating little webs.

-No matter what I did (yoga practice, walking in nature) I could not find the off switch for that pesky little cluster of cells that, as Jill Bolte Taylor relays in My Stroke of Insight, lives in the left-brain hemisphere and is responsible for our maniacal thought streams.
+No matter what I did (yoga practice, walking in nature) I could not find the off switch for that pesky cluster of cells that Jill Bolte Taylor, in My Stroke of Insight, says lives in the left-brain hemisphere and is responsible for our maniacal thought streams.
 Round and round they go.
-Once the thoughts gain momentum they seem to have a life of their own and yesterday, despite my efforts, I could not detach from what they were telling me (that I have not reached the milestones that I should have by now, that maybe I should give up on everything I’ve worked for because I am obviously not making any progress).
+Once the thoughts gain momentum they seem to have a life of their own and yesterday, despite my efforts, I could not detach from what they were telling me (that I have not reached the milestones that I should have by now, that I should give up on everything I’ve worked for because I am obviously not making any progress).
 As if that wasn’t enough doom and gloom, every bad memory (from the most minute to the more disturbing ones) seemed to be bubbling their way up into my consciousness.

 I felt heavy, like it was a giant effort to place one foot in front of the other.
 A moderate hill that I usually enjoy walking up felt like Mount Everest.
 I was frustrated with myself because I knew I was wasting a beautiful day distracted by dark thoughts, and the more annoyed I became by my inability to ‘snap out of it’ the worse I felt.

 And, so, this concludes my 30-day writing challenge.
 It wasn’t perfect but I reached my goal (this is more consecutive writing than I have done since I was in my MFA program) and I think, ultimately, that’s what counts.
-To that, I say Cheers or Yassas, as they say in the old country.
+Yassas (cheers), as they say in the old country.